-Breaking News: Voyage exhibits now open in Kansas City (Oct.
-2008) and Houston (Nov.
-2008)!
+Voyage exhibits now open in Kansas City, Houston, and Corpus Christi.
 Read about Voyage below, and click here to learn more about becoming a Voyage community.

 The most visible projects of my career have been my work in proposing the ideas for and in helping to develop the educational scale models of the solar system on the CU-Boulder campus and on the National Mall in Washington, DC.
 The latter is now being spread to communities around the world.
 Read and click below for details.